Malaevleo/dynamical_system_somatic_mutations_2024/README.md

 ![scheme-01](https://github.com/Malaevleo/dynamical_system_somatic_mutations_2024/assets/143445560/50f7099b-e087-4358-9dfe-2a4b8b7b806d)

 This model can be applied to the liver and lungs and it should always be used in cases where organ has a lot of progenitor/stem cells and their impact can not be neglected.
-It can't be used with the spinal cord and if you try to do so you will get the error message.
+It can't be used with the spinal cord and if you try to do so the module will automatically change type of equation to Model 1.

 Dynamical system: